Badredine Bouanani

-Badredine Bouanani (born 8 December 2004) is an Algerian footballer currently playing as a forward for Nice II.
+Badredine Bouanani (born 8 December 2004) is a professional footballer who plays as a right-winger for Bundesliga club VfB Stuttgart.
+Born in France, he plays for the Algeria national team.

 Club career

-Born in Lille, France, Bouanani started his career with local side US Ronchin before joining LOSC Lille in 2011.
+Born in Lille, France, Bouanani started his career with local side US Ronchin before joining Lille in 2011.
 Having progressed through the youth ranks, he was named by English newspaper The Guardian as one of the best players born in 2004 worldwide in October 2021.
 During his time with Lille, he was seen as the best player to come through their academy since Eden Hazard.

 In April 2022, it was rumoured that Bouanani would sign for Nice when his contract with Lille expired.
 In July of the same year, he made the switch to Nice.
+On 31 January 2024, Bouanani signed for Lorient until the end of the season.

+On 31 August 2025, Bouanani signed a five-year-contract with VfB Stuttgart.

 International career

 Bouanani has represented France at under-16, under-18 and under-19 level.

-He is of Algerian descent and, after scoring for the France under-18 team in a 3–2 win over Algeria, he caused controversy by stating "Je suis Algérien" (I am Algerian), despite deciding to represent France at youth level.
+He is Algerian by descent and, after scoring for the France under-18 team in a 3–2 win over Algeria, he caused controversy by stating "Je suis Algérien" (I am Algerian), despite deciding to represent France at youth level.